What is hyperlipidemia?

 What causes hyperlipidemia?

-Hyperlipidemia is caused when your diet contains too much cholesterol and fat (found in meat, cheese, cream, eggs, and shellfish, for example), when the liver produces too much cholesterol and fat, or both.
+Hyperlipidemia is caused when your diet contains too much cholesterol and fat, or carbohydrates, (found in meat, cheese, cream, eggs, and shellfish, for example), when the liver produces too much cholesterol and fat, or both.

 Fats do not dissolve in water.
 For them to be carried in the blood (which is mostly water), they combine with a protein in the liver to create a lipoprotein.
 There are three kinds of lipoproteins in the body: